By Christina Wilson

 Purchase nutritional yeast that is non-gmo and certified gluten-free.

-From a flavor standpoint, nutritional yeast has the ability to enhance any dish with it’s nutty/cheesy flavor profile, making it the perfect dairy-free alternative to cheese.
-Try it on salad, popcorn, eggs, and in other nourishing bowls.
+From a flavor standpoint, nutritional yeast has the ability to enhance any dish with its nutty/cheesy flavor profile, making it the perfect dairy-free alternative to cheese.
+Try it on salad, popcorn, eggs, and other nourishing bowls.

 Dark Chocolate (>70% Cacao)